fatjosephina/gross-warm-beer/Documentation/DesignDocument.md

 The two ends of the platform are controlled with the analog sticks on a gamepad or with the keys of a keyboard.
 Each analog stick or pair of keys can only move one end of the platform vertically.
 When the ball goes in a hole, the platform returns to the bottom of the screen and the ball respawns.
 ## Player Character
 The player character is the player.
 There are no characters explicitly mentioned in the game.
+## What Button Should Move?
+We are developing on mouse and keyboard, so no matter what platform we release the game on, we need to have mouse and keyboard controls so that we can test and develop on PC.
+Commonly games use WASD and the arrow keys, so we could use those keys.
+Another option could be up and down arrows on keyboard and left and right click on the mouse.
+In the interest of moving development forward quickly, we will use WASD and the arrow keys for now.